bgeils/bgeils.github.io/portfolio.md

 *Two bloch spheres, one has an X gate applied to it.*

+* 2017

-As quantum hardware is progressing there is a future where a programmer would execute certain portions of their programs on a quantum computer.
-To assist in the paradigm shift that software and hardware are going through in the quantum realm, our team built a quantum VM and visualization tool.
+As quantum hardware progresses, it is likely programmers will execute certain portions of their programs on a quantum computer in the near future.
+To assist with the paradigm shift that software and hardware are going through in the quantum realm, my team built a quantum VM and visualization tool.
 The best case scenario is a future where this tool becomes the Code Academy for the quantum programmers.
 After researching optical and ion based quantum implementations I joined a team at Harvard to address the software angle of quantum.

-Using the quantum properties of superposition and entanglement certain problems within computer science have exponential speeds ups.
+Using the quantum properties of superposition and entanglement certain problems within computer science have exponential speed increases.
 Factoring problems and unordered search are two common applications.
-Our initial design used Regetti's quantum API to process the programs we wrote in QUIL, what we dub the assembly language of quantum computers.
-After Regetti's server went down we were forced into implementing our own quantum virtual machine.
+Our initial design used Regetti’s quantum API to process the programs written in QUIL, the assembly language of quantum computers.
+After Regetti’s server went down we were forced into implementing our own quantum virtual machine.
 The basic gates we needed to implement in a universal gate set were X, Y, Z and CNOT.

 *Want to try the visualizer out yourself?
-[Here you go.](http://qchackers.com)*
+[Here you go.](http://qchackers.com){:target="_blank"}*

 Code snippet to try out
 ```js